 Imagine the thing you want to be awesome at.

 Maybe you’re already cracking away at it.
 Maybe it’s still an unexplored dream at this point.
-Whatever it is: imagine it.

-Now imagine a person you look up to in this field.
+• A person you look up to in this field.
 Who is it?

-Now imagine you find yourself in a room with this person while they’re doing their thing the best they can.
+• You find yourself in a room with this person while they’re doing their thing the best they can.
 How do you respond?

-Now imagine being in a calm environment with them when it would be easy to interact.
+• Being in a calm environment with them when it would be easy to interact.
 What do you do?

 Beyond being fuel for self-beating, comparison that leads us to hold ourselves back is one way we protect ourselves from having to feel difficult emotions that come up when we truly engage in our lives through hard work.

-Really showing up can be hugely confronting.
+Genuinely showing up can be hugely confronting.
 It shows us all our lame stories, insecurities, lazy habits, and self-defeating addictions and makes us choose which is more important: passion and hard work or resistance and sabotage.
 If you watch any of these amazing movies of people expressing their awesome selves, you’ll see each of these people has a strong work ethic because the awesomeness of skillful, full expression doesn’t happen through whimsy.